olivierphi/Node-DBI/README.md

 Node-DBI is a SQL database abstraction layer library, strongly inspired by the PHP Zend Framework [Zend_Db API](http://framework.zend.com/manual/en/zend.db.html).
 It provides unified functions to work with multiple database engines, through Adapters classes.
-At this time, supported engines are [mysql](https://github.com/felixge/node-mysql), [mysql-libmysqlclient](https://github.com/Sannis/node-mysql-libmysqlclient) and [sqlite3](https://github.com/developmentseed/node-sqlite3), but other engines adapters should be easy to add - well, this is the main goal of this library , after all :-)
+At this time, supported engines are [mysql](https://github.com/felixge/node-mysql), [mysql-libmysqlclient](https://github.com/Sannis/node-mysql-libmysqlclient) and [sqlite3](https://github.com/developmentseed/node-sqlite3), but other engines adapters should be easy to add.

 It provides __DBWrapper__ and __DBSelect__ Javascript classes, described later on this document.

 ## Usage

-Node-DBI is primarily an abstraction layer library ; it allows you to change your DB engine during a project if you have to, wihout having to rewrite anything, and you can use the same database API on a MySQL-based project than on a SQLite-based one (Postgres support is planned, too).
+Node-DBI is primarily an abstraction layer library ; it allows you to have a "database-agnostic" application, with a single API for multiple databases engines.

+It provides high-level functions to fecth, insert, update and remove data from the database.
+It is also bundled with a __DBSelect__ component, used to build SQL queries in a more readable, more flexible and more secure (thanks to is params escaping policy) way than long SQL strings.

-But Its high-level functions __fetch*__, __insert__, __update__, __remove__, and its __DBSelect__ component, can really help you to write your database related code more quickly - the efficiency of these components is real, since Node-DBI imitates the API of a great PHP database abstraction layer, [Zend_Db](http://framework.zend.com/manual/en/zend.db.html), which is used by thousands of Web developers for many years.
+Node-DBI imitates the API of the great Open Source PHP database abstraction layer of the [Zend Framework](http://framework.zend.com/), [Zend_Db](http://framework.zend.com/manual/en/zend.db.html), used by thousands of Web developers for several years.

 The example below demonstates the Node-DBI usage:
-(see this [Gist](https://gist.github.com/923149) for the same code with syntax highlighting)
+(you can also look this [Gist](https://gist.github.com/923149) for the same code with syntax highlighting)

     var DBWrapper = require('node-dbi').DBWrapper;
+    var DBExpr = require('node-dbi').DBExpr;
     var dbConnectionConfig = { host: 'localhost', user: 'test', password: 'test', database: 'test' };

     // Replace the adapter name with "mysql", "mysql-libmysqlclient" or "sqlite3" on the following line :